Messina Brothers: Downfall

 In the late 1940s, Duncan Webb, a crime reporter on the tabloid newspaper The People, began writing articles claiming that information was being leaked from Scotland Yard to Alfred Messina and on 3 September 1950 the paper published a front-page article, “Arrest These Four Men”, by Webb describing prostitution in the West End, including interviews with more than 100 prostitutes, and revealing names, dates, photographs and other information crucial to any police investigation.

 The activities of the Messinas soon gained the attention of Scotland Yard, which formed a special investigative task force under Superintendent Guy Mahon to engage in an aggressive campaign against them.
-By the end of the 1950s the Messinas had been forced to flee the country.
+By the end of the 1950s, the Messinas had been forced to flee the country.
 Eugenio, Carmelo, Salvatore and Attilio left England on 19 March 1951.
-Alfredo Messina was arrested and charged with living off the immoral earnings of his girlfriend, Hermione Hinden, and for attempting to bribe the policeman Superintendent Guy Mahon – who arrested him.
+Alfredo Messina was arrested and charged with living off the immoral earnings of his girlfriend, Hermione Hinden, and with attempting to bribe the policeman, Superintendent Guy Mahon – who arrested him.
 He was sent down for two years in prison on bribery and prostitution charges.
-Attilio Messina was sentenced to four years imprisonment after being caught attempting to illegally re-enter the country in April 1959).
-On his release he went to live in Italy.
+Attilio Messina was sentenced to four years' imprisonment after being caught attempting to illegally re-enter the country in April 1959.
+On his release, he went to live in Italy.